Two-dimensional structures in the quintic Ginzburg-Landau equation: Numerical scheme of the CCQGLE

+where $t$ is the propagation distance, and the diffraction along the transverse plane with Laplacian $\nabla_{\bot}^2 =\frac{\partial^2}{\partial x^2}+\frac{\partial^2}{\partial y^2}$ depends on both transverse coordinates $(x,y)$ \cite{Skarka2008,Akhmediev:3,Malo}.
+Originaly, the spatiotemporal structure of the CCQGLE was introduced by \cite{Skarka2006,Holmes}, while the asymmetry between space and time was established in \cite{Skarka2007}, while the variational formulation for the one-dimensional solutions of the CCQGLE together with the factorization method was established by \cite{Mancas:3,Rosu}.

-$A(x,y;z)$ is the normalized envelope of the field which is a complex function, $x$ and $y$ are the transverse spatial coordinates and $z$ is the propagation distance along the optical fiber (or cavity depth).
-The physical parameters of the system are: $\epsilon$ linear gain/loss, $b_1$ angular spectral filtering, $c_1=0.5$ second-order diffraction coefficient, $b_3$ nonlinear gain/loss, $c_3=1$ nonlinear dispersion, $b_5$ saturation of the nonlinear gain/loss, and $c_5$ saturation of the nonlinear refractive index.
-The solutions to \eqref{eq} will be computed using a Fourier spectral method in which we will monitor the energy $Q(z)=\int_{-\infty}^{\infty}\int_{-\infty}^{\infty} |A(x,y;z)|^2 \, dxdy$.
+The physical parameters of the system are: $\epsilon$ linear loss, $b_1$ angular spectral filtering, $c_1=0.5$ second-order diffraction coefficient, $b_3$ nonlinear gain/loss, $c_3=1$ self-focusing, $b_5$ saturation of the nonlinear gain/loss, and $c_5$ saturation of the nonlinear refractive index.

+The equation is solved by spectral methods, i.e., a Fourier spatial discretization and an explicit scheme for time differencing.
+In addition, we analyze the dependence of both the shape and stability on the various parameters of the CCQGLE since the solutions experience interesting bifurcation sequences as the parameters are varied.

+The quantity that will be l monitored for each simulation is the energy $Q(t)=\int_{-\infty}^{\infty}\int_{-\infty}^{\infty} |A(x,y;t)|^2 \, dxdy$.
 For a localized solution, $Q$ is finite and changes smoothly while the solution stays within the region of existence of the soliton.
 When $Q$ changes abruptly there is a bifurcation and the solution jumps from a branch of solitons that become unstable to another branch of stable solitons, or vice versa.
 As soon as the solution becomes unstable, $Q$ diverges until infinity or collapses to $0$.
-For a certain class of solutions, $Q$ will evolve periodically in some regime, and will converge to a finite value \cite{10}.
+For a certain class of solutions, $Q$ will evolve periodically in some regime, and will converge to a finite value \cite{Crespo:1, Soto:2}.